-- 3. At all times keep the water heater area clear and free from combustible materials, gasoline and other flammable vapors and liquids. - 4.
-Bi-annually conduct a visual check of the main and pilot burner flames to determine that they are burning properly.
-See Burner Flame Check (page 29).
-If sooting or other burner anomalies are evident, shut down the water heater by turning off the gas per the instructions listed in this manual or as listed on the water heater.
+3. At all times keep the water heater area clear and free from combustible materials, gasoline, and other flammable vapors and liquids.

+4. Bi-annually conduct a visual check of the main and pilot burner flames to determine that they are burning properly.
+See the Burner Flame Check section for illustration.
+If sooting or other burner anomalies are evident, shut down the water heater by turning OFF the gas per the instructions listed in this manual or as listed on the water heater.